comet19950902/black-wyvern-dev/README.md

 Hi there, I'm <a href="https://cvdesignr.com/p/617a18cbf2e18/" target="_blank" rel="noreferrer">Alex</a> 👋
 </h3>

-### I'm a passionate Full Stack blockchain developer and a mathematician.
+### I'm a passionate Full Stack blockchain developer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
-### 8+ years of Web & 4+ years of Blockchain experience on EVM, BSC, Polygon, Solana and Near
+### 8+ years of Web2 & 4+ years of Blockchain/Web3 experience & Solid Xp on EVM, BSC, Polygon, Solana, Near, Aptos and Sui

 ### 🤝 Connect with me: